Come Home Chicago

 The two units conjoin around a central utilitarian core, freeing up space at both ends of the building on each floor to be configured flexibly.
 Private balconies on all sides bring in light and increase usable outdoor space for each unit.

-First floor interior: kitchen with access to outdoor/indoor dining
+1F: kitchen with access to outdoor & indoor dining